Project in Burkina Faso

 Project Plan

 How much benefit do young children receive when their mothers are empowered as smallholder farmers?
-This project aims to understand the relationships between women’s empowerment, behavior change tools, and consumption of animal-source foods.
-It builds upon the project "Un Oeuf" (One Egg), which was also funded by the Feed the Future Innovation Lab for Livestock Systems.
+This project aimed to understand the relationships between women’s empowerment, behavior change tools, and consumption of animal-source foods.
+It built upon the project "Un Oeuf" (One Egg), which was also funded by the Feed the Future Innovation Lab for Livestock Systems.

 Methods

-This project uses the Abbreviated Women’s Empowerment in Agriculture Index (A-WEAI) to collect quantitative data on five domains of empowerment.
-It also uses the innovative tool of Community Concept Drawing to capture sensitive information that may not be shared using traditional research methods.
+This project used the Abbreviated Women’s Empowerment in Agriculture Index (A-WEAI) to collect quantitative data on five domains of empowerment.
+It also used the innovative tool of Community Concept Drawing to capture sensitive information that may not be shared using traditional research methods.
 Households are being surveyed, focus groups are being conducted in 9 villages, and childhood growth is being measured.
 For child cognitive development, data collected include head circumference and the Ages and Stages questionnaire.
-Our team of researchers includes 4 master’s students in Burkina Faso, and 4 students at the University of Florida.
+Our team of researchers included 4 master’s students in Burkina Faso, and 4 students at the University of Florida.

 Objectives